 Zoning

-Ontario Parks divides parks into zones based on the sensitivity of natural and cultural values, potential for recreational uses, and desired degree of development.
+Zones are established in provincial parks to guide protection and management based on sensitivity of natural and cultural values, potential for recreational uses, and desired degree of development.
 Different policies are applied to each type of zone to ensure they are managed appropriately.

-John E. Pearce Provincial Park has been divided into 2 types of zones: nature reserve and access.
+John E. Pearce Provincial Park has been divided into 3 types of zones: nature reserve, historical, and access.
 These zones are shown on Figure 3 and described below.

 Nature reserve zone

+The nature reserve zone covers most of the park, protecting significant earth and life science features with limited development.

+NR-1: Nature reserve area (approximately 65 ha)

 Description: The nature reserve zone includes a representative portion of the eroding Lake Erie bluffs in association with deciduous forest.
 The restoration of previously used agricultural lands, the contrast between pine plantation and natural areas, Carolinian species, and the dynamic nature of the eroding Lake Erie shoreline, is noteworthy.

 The forests are representative of the Deciduous Forest Region.
 Undisturbed climax forests, such as those found south of Lake Road in John E. Pearce Provincial Park are no longer common in southern Ontario.

-Management intent: The two nature reserve zones, one each on either side of Lake Road will be managed to retain, restore, and replace the undisturbed climax condition of these forests.
+Management intent: The nature reserve zone will be managed to retain, restore, and replace the undisturbed climax condition of these forests.

 Access zone

+There are two access zones in the park geared towards supporting visitor entry, day use recreation, and access to heritage interpretation facilities and activities.

+A-1: Bluff picnic area (0.4 ha)

-Description: The access zone includes the decommissioned access road into the park, which now functions as a trail, and the day use area.
+Description: This area covers the access road into the park (south of Lakeview Line), which now functions as a trail, and the day use area.
 The day use area includes a picnic area, vault toilets, small parking area, and the John E. Pearce monument.

 Management intent: This zone provides space, infrastructure, and facilities to support the park’s natural and cultural heritage appreciation objectives and sustainable recreation.

+A-2: North parking area (0.6 ha)

+Description: This area covers the two parking areas north of Lakeview Line and has vault toilets and signage.

+Management intent: To provide parking and direct park visitors to hiking trails and interpretive facilities.

+Historical Zone

+The park has one historical zone which encompasses most of the significant cultural heritage values of the park.

+H-1: Historical facilities area (2.1 ha)

+Description: This area covers a small section of the park north of Lakeview Line which has significant features including the Backus-Page House, outbuildings (e.g. honey house, replica barn, equipment barn, agricultural centre), groomed lawns, fields, orchards, and heritage gardens.
+The Backus-Page House was one of the first brick homes built in what would eventually become Dunwich Township.
+The property was part of the original Talbot Settlement.
+Programs led by the Tyrconnell Heritage Society provide insight into agricultural practices of the 19th century.

+Management intent: To provide space for culturally significant buildings and related interpretive activities provided through local partnerships.
+Management actions aim to preserve cultural heritage knowledge, historical features and associated landscapes while conforming to high standards of historical authenticity.
+Development will be limited to interpretive and/or educational facilities.

-Figure 3: Zoning
+Figure 3: Park Boundary and Zoning